MakairaIO/storefront-starter-kit/README.md

 For your own fonts, we expect your files to be placed within `public/assets/fonts`.

-To add custom fonts, configure the `config/fonts.json`.
+To add custom fonts, configure `config/fonts.json`.
 Each font has the following pattern:

 ```
 "FiraSans Light": {